dkayaa/coolgame_99/README.md

 Exploring Game Dev using C++ and SDL.
 Its a pretty basic game where players navigate a maze to find the exit, whilst avoiding enemies.

 ## Building
-The project uses a cmake file.
-To build the project, execute the following commands from the root directory.
+The project uses a cmake file as well as SDL3 and SDL_image libraries.
+To build the project, first navigate to `CMakeLists.txt` and specify the absolute path to the SDL3 and SDL_image directories.

+Then, execute the following commands from the root directory.
 ```
 rm -rf build
 cd build
 cmake ..
+make
 ./coolgame_99
 ```
 ## Map Generation